-The board internally needs both +5V and +12V supply voltages, with most of the current demand of about 350mA arising from the 5V circuitry.
+The board internally needs both +5V and +12V supply voltages, with most of the current demand of about 400mA (+200mA for the microprocessor, if mounted) arising from the 5V circuitry.
 Thus it seems reasonable to provide about +8V to the on board 5V regulator (pins 7 a,c).
 However, if only a single voltage supply is available, it is possible to deliver 14V only to both unregulated inputs.
 In that case, the heat sink gets pretty warm.